hololinked-dev/hololinked/README.md

     # both interprocess communication & TCP, no HTTP
 ```

-##### NOTE - The package is under active development.
+> The package is under active development.
 Contributors welcome, please check CONTRIBUTING.md and the open issues.
 Some issues can also be independently dealt without much knowledge of this package.

 - [examples repository](https://github.com/hololinked-dev/examples) - detailed examples for both clients and servers
 - [helper GUI](https://github.com/hololinked-dev/thing-control-panel) - view & interact with your object's actions, properties and events.